kyrylo/kyrylo.org/app/views/pages/about.md

 I failed.
 Again.
 I wasn't satisfied with the quality of the 2013 version, so I redesigned it from the top to the bottom.
 This time I polished everything I could.
+I must mention that I has had two versions of this design.
+The timeline has received a lot of my attention and efforts.
 For the bigger resolutions you can right-click on an image and open it in a new tab.

 <div class="fotorama" data-height="600">
 	 <img src="images/website2014-index.png"/>